Traveling Cable Hand Warmers

 Cast 52 stitches onto three double pointed needles.
 We used a basic Long Tail Cast On.

-Join to work in the round, being careful to not twist the stitches.
+Place a unique marker and join for working in the round, being careful to not twist the stitches.

 Round 1: *P2, k2, repeat from * to end of round.